Water, drinks and your health

 Juices, smoothies and 5 A Day

-Fruit and vegetable juices and smoothies contain a variety of vitamins that are good for your health.
+Fruit and vegetable juices and smoothies contain a variety of vitamins and minerals.

-Unsweetened 100% fruit juice, vegetable juice and smoothies can only ever count as a maximum of 1 portion of your recommended 5 daily portions of fruit and vegetables.
+A 150ml glass of unsweetened fruit juice, vegetable juice or smoothie can count as a maximum of 1 portion of your recommended 5 daily portions of fruit and vegetables.

-The sugars found naturally in whole fruit are less likely to cause tooth decay because the sugar is contained within the structure of the fruit.
+The sugars found naturally in whole fruit and vegetables are less likely to cause tooth decay because the sugar is contained within the structure of the fruit.

 Fizzy drinks, flavoured waters, and squashes with added sugar